-- ◆ IP and MAC address for the base - ◆ Version of the firmware currently loaded aa denotes the phone's product variant bbb is the version of the firmware and xx the sub-version (yyyzz are only significant for the service).
+- IP and MAC address for the base - Version of the firmware currently loaded The version is shown in the following format: aabbbxxyyyzz. aa denotes the phone's product variant bbb is the version of the firmware and xx the sub-version (yyyzz are only significant for the service).